krenalis/krenalis/doc/src/change-the-users-schema.md

 # Change the "users" schema

-The `users` schema can be changed through the `chichi-cli` tool.
+The "users" schema can be modified both:

-> In the issue [#664](https://github.com/open2b/chichi/issues/664) we discuss the UI that changes the schema.
+* through the UI
+* by using the "chichi-cli" tool from the command line.

 When changing the `users` schema, these operations are supported: